-Leather patina develops after being exposed to the elements or after frequent handling.
-Depending on the materials used, each person's wallet develops patina in its own unique way.
+Consequently, exposure to the elements or frequent handling develops leather patina.
+Depending on the materials used, each person's wallet develops a patina in its own unique way.

 For example, vegetable-tanned leather darkens and forms a glossy sheen with exposure to light and oils from your skin.
 Over time this can continue, leaving your wallet looking more and more beautiful with every use.

-No two wallets age in the same way.
+No two wallets develop a leather patina in the same way.
 However, there are a few tricks to get your patina faster:

 - Make sure your leather is full-grain because it will develop the best patina over time.